bitcraze/bitcraze-website/src/products/loco-pos-system.md

 ## Getting started with Loco positioning

-We have created a easy to follow step-by-step guide for setting up the Loco positioning system that you will find [here](/getting-started-with-the-loco-positioning-system/).
+We have created an easy to follow step-by-step guide for setting up the Loco positioning system that you will find [here](/getting-started-with-the-loco-positioning-system/).
 In the tutorial we use the [Indoor explorer bundle](https://store.bitcraze.io/collections/bundles/products/indoor-explorer-bundle) that you can buy directly from our [E-shop](https://store.bitcraze.io/).
 For more technical information about the Loco positioning system please visit our [wiki](https://wiki.bitcraze.io/doc:lps:index).

 ## Used by Lund University